EduardoBDonovan/simon_game_prework/README.md

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)

-After completing this challenge, my main questions are mainly on the Javascript backend.
+After completing this challenge, my questions are mainly on the Javascript wiring.
 I immediately started thinking of all the real-life applications that could come from this simple introduction to the big 3 web-design languages.

 I "Inspect"-ed quite a few of my favorite webpages to see the HTML for YouTube, Instagram, and the Google page when "CodePath" was searched.
 I found many commonalities between the HTML on those pages and mine in this project.
 The main difference was definitely the complexity of information being displayed.
 While taking Codepath's Cybersecurity course with SDSU, I knew I could search for many of the security defenses set in place for many of these websites for privacy.
 Being able to see and implement these are a huge curiosity of mine.

 In addition, I wondered how I would attach a Paypal or another form of payment to a website.
-Being able to make money off of a product or service increases the value of a website, so I am very curious in being able to set up a website for a shop or something of that nature.
+Being able to make money off of a product or service increases the value of a website, so I am very curious to be able to set up a website for a shop or something of that nature.

 There are a lot of other questions I could ask a professional, but it all seems to stem from a curiosity of the more complex side of web-design.
 I am incredibly eager to start learning and getting real world experience.